Brian-S-Park/Bash-Clean-motd/README.md

 Instructions:

 (Linux)
-1. Clone repo into your local drive and switch into that directory.
+1. Clone repo into your local drive and switch into the newly created directory.
-2. Run "sudo chmod +x startup_process" to make it executable.
+2. Run "chmod +x startup_process" to make it executable.
 3. Make sure all permission for the folder allow the script to be executable without sudo priveledges.
-4. Run "sudo nano ~/.bashrc" and scroll to the bottom of document
+4. Run "nano ~/.bashrc" and scroll to the bottom of document
-5. Add "bash ~/Ubuntu-Startup-Message/startup_process"
+5. Add "bash ~/Ubuntu-Startup-Message/startup.sh"
 6. Done!